All About Indian Sign Language for deaf and mute

 Thus, before students learn their first signs, the most common myths against sign languages are addressed, and the students learn that:

-• Western sign languages (e.g., American Sign Language) are not better than Indian Sign Language.
+- Western sign languages (e.g., American Sign Language) are not better than Indian Sign language for the deaf.

-• Signed codes for spoken languages (e.g., Signed English) are not better than Indian sign language.
+- Signed codes for spoken languages (e.g., Signed English) are not better than Indian sign language for the deaf.

 More important than this theoretical knowledge: